Bonsai Mary

 The soil composition should be lightweight and airy to allow root penetration and aeration.The ideal pH range for Ficus ingens is between 6.0 and 7.0.Good drainage is essential to prevent waterlogging, which can lead to root rot.

 In addition to the soil composition, choosing the right pot for your Ficus ingens is equally important.
 Opt for a pot with drainage holes to prevent water accumulation at the bottom, which can cause root problems.
-When repotting, select a pot that is slightly larger than the previous one to allow the roots to grow and spread comfortably.

 Potting and Repotting Ficus ingens